boozallen/sdp-libraries/libraries/git/README.md

+---
+description: Allows you to map a branching strategy to specific pipeline actions when using Public GitHub, GitLab or GitHub Enterprise
+---

 # Git

 This library is unique in that rather than provide functional step implementations, it provides methods that help with the business logic defined within pipeline templates.